List of Black Clover characters: Damnatio Kira

 Damnatio Kira (ダムナティオ・キーラ, Damunatio Kīra) is the chairman of the Clover Kingdom's Magic Parliament and a member of House Kira.
 His Scale Magic allows him to shrink and counter most magical attacks, though it is ineffective against Anti-Magic.
 He oversees Asta's trial following the elf conflict before being circumvented by Julius Novachrono's intervention.
 Damnatio later discovers the connection between Julius and Lucius but is incapacitated before exposing the truth.
 Lucius subsequently transforms him into a Paladin by incarnating the purified devil Baal into him, granting him Air Magic.
 In this enhanced state, he battles the Black Bulls before being defeated by Asta.

 Finnes Calmreich

 Finnes Calmreich (フィーネス・カルムルイヒ, Fīnesu Karumuruihi) is a noblewoman of the Clover Kingdom's House Kira, one of its royal families, betrothed to the next head of House Vaude, Langris Vaude.
 As a young lady she met Finral, and believed him to be a better fit for head of the House.
+After proving his worth as the heir of House Vaude, Finral and Finesse marry.